 Clinical efficacy of hydroxychloroquine in patients with covid-19 pneumonia who require oxygen: Observational comparative study using routing care data

-The dose of HCQ used was 600 mg per day.
-They were not given zinc and apparently were not given any sort of antibiotic, either.
+The dose of HCQ used was 600 mg per day, without zinc or antibiotic.
 The authors concluded that for patients in a hospital and needing oxygen, HCQ doesn’t do much to improve their condition.
-They admitted they did not know if giving it earlier would be more effective.

 To be continued …